FrasseP123/API-experiments/Main/README.md

 ![Annyang example](https://user-images.githubusercontent.com/79635121/110962511-5ebd8380-8351-11eb-96cf-97749180b21d.png)

-Why the project is useful

-What is the project is exploring (remember you are prototyping)
+## What we’re exploring

+We used the annyang API in our project to prototype if we could artificially create a form of conversation between a human and a plant.
+We used annyang because it seemed like it would be fairly easy to alter the code since the source code itself had good documentation and was very small.

+With this API we wanted to explore and test what different parameters we could use to evoke different responses from both the human and the “plant”.
+As input, or in other words what the prototype reacts to, we chose to go with words that had a sentimental value or a certain connotation to them.
+Words such as “sad”, “angry” or “tired” would trigger a response that sounded emphatic while words like “happy”, “love” and “excited” would trigger noises that sounded excited and jolly.

 ## Use of Code
 Please download all the files and folders in the “main” folder, download Visual Studio Code.
 Put all document’s files in one folder and open with Visual Studio Code.
 Use Liver Server when run the code in the browser.

 ## Contributors and who is responsible
-Frans, Siri and Yulu are contributors to the project.
+Frans Gustavson Påsse, Siri Wimby and Yulu Zhang are contributors to the project.
 All audio files are recorded by us.
 All codes built upon Annyang’s examples are made by us.
 Ref: https://www.talater.com/annyang/    https://github.com/TalAter/annyang